sky-uk/feed/README.md

     * It increases the amount of traffic flowing through your cluster, as traffic is routed through every node unnecessarily.
     * ELB health checks don't work  - the ELBs will disable arbitrary nodes, rather than a broken ingress pod.
 * feed uses services, while the official controller uses endpoints:
-    * To reduce the number of nginx reloads that occur.
-Nginx reloads are problematic in busy environments.
-A reload will drop all active connections - breaking any long lived keep alive connections.
-In addition, every reload increases the memory usage of nginx while the worker bleeds off connections - which inevitably leads to OOMKilled workers or nginx masters.
+    * Primarily to reduce the number of nginx reloads that occur, which are problematic in busy environments.
 It may be possible to mitigate this though with a dynamic update of nginx (via plugin), and is something we've discussed doing for service updates.
-    * It's debateable whether using endpoints is a good idea conceptually.
-If using a service mesh, you likely wouldn't want to use endpoints.
-If kube-proxy's load balancing was better, then services would also be preferred.
-While frequent reloads are the main reason we didn't use endpoints, if we could do dynamic updates then it would become a feasible option.
+    * It's debateable whether using endpoints directly is a good idea conceptually, as it bypasses kube-proxy and any service mesh in place.

 # Development